KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 You should see a new folder called `minima`.
 This means that you are using [this theme](https://github.com/jekyll/minima).
 There are other themes you can use as well.
 Here is a [website](https://jekyllthemes.io/free) for jekyll themes.

 Now I will be proceeding using the modified version approach.
-You can still continue reading even if you have chosen to start out fresh.
+You can still continue reading even if you have chosen to start out fresh, but note that if you hear any file you don't have that means it's in `cyberspatula.github.io`.

 <br>